AnselmoGPP/know_base/topics/miscellany/consciousness.md

 ## Definitions

 Consciousness is not easy to define, and not everybody agree on its definition.
+Some common definitions are:

+- **Awareness**: Knowledge and understanding that something is happening or exists.

+- **Consciousness**:
+  - Quality or state of being aware, specially of something within oneself.
+  - State of being characterized by sensation, emotion, volition, and thought.
+  - State of being awake, thinking, aware of what is around around you, and able to think.

+- **Mind**: Element or complex of elements in an individual that feels, perceives, thinks, wills, and especially reasons.

+  - Faculty or capacity from which awareness of thought, feeling, and volition and of the external world arises.
+Also, the exercise of this.
+  - The aspect of the mind made up of operations which are known to the subject.
+  - Totality of the impressions, thoughts, and feelings, which make up a person's sense of self or define a person's identity.

+The definition we manage here is:

+**

 Some definitions (retrieved 7/19/2025) are:

 - Merriam-Webster: